tukii/Lidit/README.md

 ##Goal
 Simple.
 Have a fully reactive, modern, and easy-to use shitposting place (reddit/4chan -like) where people can see updates and changes in real time (or close to real time).

-##Ideas
-Not having pages, but rather loading new content as the user scrolls down.
-Prevent users from having personal "sublids" and just stick to default ones?
-Create sublid if it doesn't exist simply if user goes on that page?
-Have multiple sublids open at one time side by side?
-Or just give an option to show multiple combined by holding shift and selecting?